CloudHealth/cht_api_guide/perspectives_api.md

 ```

 ###Creating Duplicate Perspective
-It is completely legal to extract a schema from a perspective (e.g. perspective A) and POST that schema after the name is changed (for example to B) to create a clone of A. All references in the schema rules to existing groups and blocks in (A) will just be seen as directive to create corresponding groups in B; it will not modify anything inside A.
+It is completely legal to extract a schema from a Perspective (e.g. Perspective A) and POST that schema after the name is changed (for example to B) to create a clone of A. All references in the schema rules to existing groups and blocks in (A) will just be seen as directive to create corresponding groups in B; it will not modify anything inside A.

 ###Creating New Group
-Another way to put this is, if there is a reference to a nonexistent group (nonexistent inside the target perspective) in a rule, the create/upload calls will create a brand new group inside the perspective for it.
+Another way to put this is, if there is a reference to a nonexistent group (nonexistent inside the target Perspective) in a rule, the create/upload calls will create a brand new group inside the Perspective for it.
 This way, if you specify multiple rules referring to the same target string "my new group" inside the schema, the create/upload operations will create a new group and ensure these rules point to the newly created group.

-For example, this following POST call will create a **new perspective**:
+For example, this following POST call will create a **new Perspective**:

 ```bash
 curl -H "Accept: application/json" -XPOST "https://chapi.cloudhealthtech.com/v1/perspective_schemas?api_key=<api_key>" -d 'schema={"name":"Test 1000002","rules":[{"type":"filter","asset":"AwsInstance","to":"new group 1","condition":{"clauses":[{"field":["Active?"],"op":"=","val":"true"}]}},{"type":"filter","asset":"AwsInstance","to":"new group 1","condition":{"clauses":[{"field":["First Discovered"],"op":">","val":"2016-01-04T23:19:34+00:00"}]}}],"constants":[],"merges":[]}'